claudia-hm/IRMAS_Deep_Learning/README.md

-# IRMAS_DeepLearning
+# Instrument Recognition in Musical Audio Signals
-Final project of the subject Deep Learning 2020 in UPF.
+The goal of this project is to classify instruments in music audio signals.
+To do so, we have implemented a VGG-like model that is trained with the Mel Log Spectrograms of the data in the IRMAS dataset.